griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 ### Imports

-To use the Driver, Engine, and Task we'll need to add them to our `imports` section in `app.py`.
+To use the Driver and Task we'll need to add them to our `imports` section in `app.py`.
 You'll modify `griptape.tasks` to include `PromptImageGenerationTask`, and add imports for the Driver and Engine.

 ```python hl_lines="5-7"
 # ...